agiledigital-labs/Anypoint-service-mesh/readme.md

 ## Introduction

 This repository is a collection of resources used to experiment with Anypoint service mesh.
-Developed services and configuration files will be stored here.
+Configuration files and other resources will be stored here.

 ### Before you start
 - Request an Anypoint Service Mesh trial license from MuleSoft.
 Actioning the trial license may require some time, so it may be wise to send a request a few days before starting on this demo.